ECA209 - Arts Education in Primary Schools

 Students must be enrolled in course E359

-Waurn Ponds: 1 x 1 hour Class per week, 1 x 2 hour workshop per week.
+Waurn Ponds: 1 x 3 hour workshop per week

-Warrnambool: 1 x 1 hour Class per week, 1 x 2 hour workshop per week.
+Warrnambool: 1 x 3 hour workshop per week

 Subject to the availability of staff in particular discipline-based arts education areas on each campus, the unit will include the following discipline-based Performing arts and Visual arts curriculum areas for study:

 - Visual arts;

 - Media arts.

 This unit is designed to introduce students to the theory and practice of arts education, through the development of personal skills in arts practice and exploring responding to the arts and secondly, in the design and development of curricula materials in the Performing arts and the Visual arts.
 Throughout the unit students participate in studio class activities in all of the selected arts discipline in order to develop personal professional skills and in computer sessions that introduce them to the use of e technologies and digital media for creative expression and for developing e-learning teaching materials.